Changes To Expect In Late Adolescence

 Changes during adolescence can be sudden and confusing

-Stages of adolescence
+Stages of adolescence: Early, middle, and late adolescence

-The periods of changes you may go through during adolescence can be broken down into three separate parts:
+The periods of changes you may go through during adolescence can be broken down into three separate parts.

 • Early Adolescence: Ages 11 to 14